mccarmo/nodeRubiks/README.md

 nodeRubiks (WIP)
 ==========

-A simple Node.js Rubik's Cube cooperative game (Work In Progress)
+One day i hope this will be a simple Node.js Rubik's Cube cooperative game (Work In Progress).